serde-rs/serde-rs.github.io/_src/impl-deserialize.md

 `Deserializer::deserialize_any` unless you need to be told by the Deserializer what type is in the input.
-Know that relying on `Deserializer::deserialize_any` means your data type will be able to deserialize from self-describing formats only, ruling out Bincode and many others.
+Know that relying on `Deserializer::deserialize_any` means your data type will be able to deserialize from self-describing formats only, ruling out Postcard and many others.

 ## The Visitor trait